affinidi/affinidi-didcomm-dart/README.md

 final unpackedMessage = await DidcommMessage.unpackToPlainTextMessage(
   message: jsonDecode(sentMessageByAlice) as Map<String, dynamic>, // The received message
   recipientWallet: bobWallet, // Bob's wallet for decryption
-  expectedMessageWrappingTypes: [MessageWrappingType.authcryptPlaintext], // Expected wrapping
+  expectedMessageWrappingTypes: [MessageWrappingType.authcryptSignPlaintext], // Expected wrapping
   expectedSigners: [aliceSigner.didKeyId], // List of expected signers' key IDs );
 ```
 - `message`: The received message as a decoded JSON map.
 - `recipientWallet`: The wallet instance used to decrypt the message.
 - `expectedMessageWrappingTypes`: List of expected message wrapping types.
-This argument ensures that the unpacked message matches the expected security and privacy guarantees (e.g., plaintext, signed, or encrypted).
+This argument ensures that the unpacked message matches the expected security and privacy guarantees.
 The values are from the `MessageWrappingType` enum, which maps to the [DIDComm IANA media types](https://identity.foundation/didcomm-messaging/spec/#iana-media-types), such as `authcryptPlaintext` for authenticated encryption, `signedPlaintext` for signed messages, and `plaintext` for unprotected messages.
 This helps prevent downgrade attacks and ensures the message is processed as intended.
 - `expectedSigners`: List of key IDs whose signatures are expected and will be verified.

 ### 6. Full Example